-KGU will provide the participants with shared accommodation during the program.
-Half of the accommodation cost will be subsidized, subject to funding from the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+Half of the accommodation fess are covered by the program fees.
+The other half of the accommodation cost will be subsidized by the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT).

-Participants of CCC summer programs who have good academic standings in their home institution will be able to receive the scholarship (monthly stipend) from the Japan Student Services Organization (JASSO).However, an official statement from JASSO concerning the number of scholarships available will not be received until the end of March, 2014.
+Participants of CCC summer programs who have good academic standings in their home institution will be able to receive the scholarship (monthly stipend) from the Japan Student Services Organization (JASSO) worth ¥80,000.
+See eligibility requirements for the scholarship here.

-Students will pay program fees of ¥ 140,000, which at today's exchange rate (12 Feb 2014) is approximately $1500.
+- Other costs: Students will pay program fees of ¥140,000, which at today's exchange rate (12 Feb 2014) is approximately $1500.
 Please note that exchange rates fluctuate.
-Latest rates can be found online, for example at www.xe.com .
+Latest rates can be found online, for example at www.xe.com.
 Please see attached table for what is included and what is not in the program fees.

 KGU Program Fees 2014